The Confident Eater

 By 11 months baby should be ready to eat table foods and so the months leading up are preparing for that.
 They need to have had the practice in moving the mouth from side to side and biting by moving the jaws up and down (even without teeth).

-3. Role model – when we sit and eat with our child, we are showing them how to eat.
-We can show them how we use our teeth, our lips, our tongue, and our cheeks.
+child, you are showing them how to eat.
+You can show them how you use your teeth, your lips, your

 It can be interesting to watch yourself eat different foods in a mirror and see how you use specific actions depending on the food.